-If you’ve recently been diagnosed with cutaneous T-cell lymphoma (CTCL), you probably have many questions and concerns.
-This fact sheet is intended to help you learn about CTCL, find answers to your questions, and find sources of support.
+A diagnosis of cutaneous T-cell lymphoma (CTCL) likely raises many questions and concerns.
+However, it is important to keep in mind that there are many sources of information and support available to help you cope with this diagnosis.
+This fact sheet is intended to help you learn about CTCL, find answers to your questions and seek sources of support.

 What is CTCL?